-During the week of May 14-18, 2018, the Permanent Peoples’ Tribunal Session on the Human Rights Impacts of Fracking will ask its judges to apply the standards of international human rights law to six subcases addressing the experiences of individuals and communities around the world who are being impacted by unconventional oil and gas extraction and usage, and by its resulting climate effects.
+During the week of May 14-18, 2018, the Permanent Peoples’ Tribunal Session on Human Rights, Fracking and Climate Change will ask its judges to apply the standards of international human rights law and render an advisory opinion on the four questions below:

 States, as primary duty-bearers for protecting the human rights of their citizens, are the central focus of this investigation, though fossil fuel corporations may be implicated in witness testimony.

-The Tribunal’s panel of seven judges — about half of whom will be jurists practiced in international human rights law and expert in this field, and about half of whom will be highly respected members of civil society — will hear testimony submitted by victims, witnesses and experts in various fields, will hear arguments from prosecuting and defense attorneys, and will issue findings.
+The Tribunal’s panel of seven or nine judges — about half of whom will be jurists experienced in international human rights law and expert in this field, and about half of whom will be highly respected members of civil society — will hear testimony submitted by victims, witnesses and experts in various fields, will hear attorneys’ arguments and will issue its advisory opinion on the above questions.

-Evidence will be collected during the year leading up to the Tribunal and may include personal witness narratives (which can be submitted via this site), expert testimony on the practices and impacts of fracking, findings from preliminary hearings in other countries, peer reviewed research, reports from preparatory academic round tables, citizen groups, Human Rights Impact Assessments and amicus curiae briefs.
+Evidence is being collected right now via submissions to this website, via pre-PPT tribunals held in various locations, and by any other means people may choose.
+Evidence may include personal witness narratives (which can be submitted via this site), expert testimony on the practices and impacts of fracking, findings from preliminary hearings in other countries, peer reviewed research, reports from citizen groups, Human Rights Impact Assessments and amicus curiae briefs.

 - The human health case will address the human rights dimensions of adverse impacts on all dimensions of human physical and mental health.

-- The climate impacts case will address all the human rights dimensions, for both present and future generations, of fracking and climate change, including of governments’ continued subsidizing of fossil fuels.
+- The climate impacts case will address all the human rights and earth rights dimensions, for both present and future generations, of fracking and climate change, including of governments’ continued subsidizing of fossil fuels.

-- The environmental, ecosystem, hydrologic and seismicity cases will address the human rights dimensions of adverse environmental, ecosystem and wildlife impacts as well as impacts on air, surface water, groundwater and earthquakes.
+- The environmental, ecosystem, hydrologic and seismicity cases will address the human rights and earth rights dimensions of adverse environmental, ecosystem and wildlife impacts as well as impacts on air, surface water, groundwater and earthquakes.

 - The public participation case will include the human rights dimensions of public participation (or lack thereof) in decision-making about unconventional oil and gas exploration, extraction and policy-making.

-- The fuels infrastructure case will address the human rights dimensions of exploration, drilling, fracking, extraction and delivery processes as well as of the infrastructure needed for transport, storage and export of product and waste (e.g., pipelines, storage facilities, waste treatment facilities, waste water disposal, LNG terminals, etc).
+- The fuels infrastructure case will address the human rights and earth rights dimensions of exploration, drilling, fracking, extraction and delivery processes as well as of the infrastructure needed for transport, storage and export of product and waste (e.g., pipelines, storage facilities, waste treatment facilities, waste water disposal, LNG terminals, compressor stations, etc).